huishingchong/ris_jamming_anomaly_detection/README.md

 # ris_jamming_anomaly_detection

-Source code for Dissertation 'Machine Learning Anomaly Detection for Illegitimate RIS-based Jamming Attacks'
 Author: Hui Shing Chong

 Date: September 2025

-Submitted in partial fulfillment of the requirements for the degree in Computing(Security & Reliability) MSc of Imperial College London
+Submitted in partial fulfillment of the requirements for the degree in Computing (Security & Reliability) MSc of Imperial College London

+## Summary

+This repository contains the source code for Dissertation 'Machine Learning Anomaly Detection for Illegitimate RIS-based Jamming Attacks'.
+We explore how we can use ML models to detect RIS-based jamming, an attack that causes destructive interference on the receiver.

 ## Quick Start

 ### Prerequisites

-- Python 3.8+
+- Python 3.11
-- MATLAB R2025a (optional, for full functionality)
+- MATLAB R2025a (recommended)
 - 4GB+ free disk space

 ## Project Structure

 ### MATLAB

-MATLAB (.mat files) is used during the implementation of Lyu et al's [1] RIS-based jamming algorithm and its validation.
-For our ML pipeline, MATLAB scripts are also used to generate raw signals for training and test (stored in .mat), then converting them to datasets (.csv) for ML detection.
+MATLAB is used during the implementation of Lyu et al's [1] RIS-based jamming algorithm and its validation.
+The scripts are .m files which can only be run on MATLAB.
+For our ML pipeline, MATLAB scripts are also used to generate raw signals for training and test (stored in .mat), then converting them to datasets (CSVs) for ML detection.

+The MATLAB (.m) files are provided so you can generate your own signals and ML datasets with custom configurations, just keep in mind the input/output directory configuration which is usually at the top of the scripts.
+You don't need to rerun the generation scripts as all the CSV files (ML datasets) are provided here. .mat files (raw signals) are not able to fit therefore will be provided in a Google Drive.
+They can be run directly with python scripts provided the input path and file name is configured correctly.

 ### Python

-Python scripts are then used for the remaining of the pipeline - using the csv datasets for training, evaluation and produce experimental results.
+Python scripts are used for ML training, evaluation and Experimental Results.

 ## Installation